Bulgarian food is delicious, hearty and truly satisfying.

-She would lift the bottle, tip it over the large pan or pot where that day’s dish would be prepared, and let the golden liquid flow freely for a while.
-Watching her, I would grow increasingly stressed over the tick layer of oil now greasing the bottom of the pan, but she always thought that it was not quite enough and add another little glug just in case.
+She lifts the bottle, tips it over the large pan or pot in which the day’s dish is to be prepared, and lets the golden liquid flow freely for a while.
+I always tell her: ‘That’s too much oil!’
+She never fails to reply: ‘It’s not quite enough yet!’
 The flavour of her dishes is incomparable though, whereas mine are usually a bit dry.

 Eating the food whilst it was still hot and sharing the meal with relatives and friends around the table was much more important.
 So, I invite you to this virtual Bulgarian feast.

 Bulgarian Food – Ten Traditional Dishes You Must Try in Bulgaria

 You can’t go to Bulgaria and not have a piece of banitza!
 It’s a Bulgarian national food staple.
 Banitza is a tasty baked pie made of filo pastry, eggs, yogurt and brined cheese.
 Across Bulgaria there are many regional variations of banitza.
 A slice of banitza can be eaten for breakfast, as a mid-afternoon snack or it can be even enjoyed as a light lunch or dinner.
 Banitza is often coupled with a bowl of thick natural Bulgarian yogurt, a bowl of homemade fruit compote or a glass of boza – a thick fermented drink made of wheat or millet.
 My English husband became a staunch fan of banitza and while we lived in England, I would make it every fortnight as there it’s very easy to buy Bulgarian brined cheese.
 As in Italy, or at least in the Veneto where we reside, we find it very hard to source proper brined cheese, we hadn’t had banitza for close to a year.
 So, when my mum treated us to this beauty for breakfast, it was so quickly eaten, that I had to guard my slice in order to take this picture.